larq/larq/paper/paper.md

 # Summary

 Bringing the power of deep learning outside of data centers can transform society: self-driving cars, mobile-based neural networks, and autonomous drones all have the potential to revolutionize everyday lives.
-However, existing neural networks that use 32 bits, 16 bits or 8 bits to encode each weight and activation have an energy budget which is far beyond the scope of many of these applications.
+However, existing neural networks that use 32 bits to encode each weight and activation have an energy budget which is far beyond the scope of many of these applications.
+One common way to improve computational efficiency is to reduce the precision of the network to 16-bit or 8-bit, also known as quantization.
-Binarized Neural Networks (BNNs) have emerged as a promising solution to this problem.
-In these networks both weights and activations are restricted to $\{-1, +1\}$, resulting in models which are dramatically less computationally expensive, have a far lower memory footprint, and when executed on specialized hardware yield a stunning reduction in energy consumption [@NIPS2016_6573].
+Binarized Neural Networks (BNNs) represent and extreme case of quantization.
+In these networks both weights and activations are restricted to $\{-1, +1\}$ [@binarynet].
+Compared to an equivalent 8-bit quantized network BNNs require 8 times less memory and can lead to a theoretical 64 times speedup when deployed on optimized hardware.
-However, BNNs are very difficult to design and train, so their use in industry is not yet widespread. `larq` is the first step towards solving this problem.

-`larq` is an ecosystem of Python packages for BNNs and other Quantized Neural Networks (QNNs).
+However, many open research questions remain until the widespread use of BNNs and other extremely quantized neural networks in industry. [`larq`](https://larq.dev) is an ecosystem of Python packages for BNNs and other Quantized Neural Networks (QNNs).
+It is intended to facilitate research to resolve these outstanding questions.

+# Training extremely quantized neural networks with `larq`

-The API of `larq` is built on top of `tf.keras` [@tensorflow2015-whitepaper; @chollet2015keras] and is designed to provide an easy to use, composable way to design and train BNNs.
-It provides tools specifically designed to aid in BNN development, such as specialized optimizers, training metrics, and profiling tools.
+The API of `larq` is built on top of `tensorflow.keras` [@tensorflow; @keras] and is designed to provide an easy to use, composable way to design and train BNNs.
+While popular libaries like TensorFlow Lite, TensorFlow Model Optimization or PyTorch focus on 16-bit or 8-bit quantization [@tensorflow; @pytorch], `larq` aims to extend this towards lower bit-widths.
-It provides well-tested implementations and pretrained weights for a variety of popular extremely quantized models.
-This makes the field more accessible, encourages reproducibility, and facilitates research.

-`larq` is built around the concept of quantized layers that compute
+Quantization is the process of mapping a set of continuous values to a smaller countable set.
+BNNs are a special case of QNNs, where the quantization output $x_q$ is binary:

 $$
+x_q = q(x), \quad x_q \in \{-1, +1\}, x \in \mathbb{R}
+$$

+`larq` is built around the concept of quantizers $q(x)$ and quantized layers that compute

+$$
 \sigma(f(q_{\, \mathrm{kernel}}(\boldsymbol{w}), q_{\, \mathrm{input}}(\boldsymbol{x})) + b)
 $$

 with full precision weights $\boldsymbol{w}$, arbitrary precision input $\boldsymbol{x}$, layer operation $f$ (e.g. $f(\boldsymbol{w}, \boldsymbol{x}) = \boldsymbol{x}^T \boldsymbol{w}$ for a densely-connected layer), activation $\sigma$ and bias $b$.
-$q_{\, \mathrm{kernel}}$ and $q_{\, \mathrm{input}}$ are quantizers that define an operation for quantizing a kernel and inputs, respectively, and a pseudo-gradient used for automatic differentiation.
+$q_{\, \mathrm{kernel}}$ and $q_{\, \mathrm{input}}$ are quantizers that define an operation for quantizing a kernel and inputs, respectively, and a pseudo-gradient used for automatic differentiation so that operations of the layer can be executed in reduced precision.
+The source code and documentation be found at [github.com/larq/larq](https://github.com/larq/larq) and [larq.dev](https://larq.dev) respectively.

+While `larq` can be used to train networks with arbitrary bit-widths, it provides tools specifically designed to aid in BNN development, such as specialized optimizers, training metrics, and profiling tools.

+Furthermore [`larq/zoo`](https://larq.dev/models) provides well-tested implementations and pretrained weights for a variety of popular extremely quantized models [@binarynet; @bireal_net; @binary_dense_net; @xnor_net].
+This makes the field more accessible, encourages reproducibility, and facilitates research.

-The flexible yet easy to use API of `larq` is aimed at both researchers in the field of efficient deep learning [@2019arXiv190602107H] and practitioners who want to explore BNNs for their applications.
+The flexible yet easy to use API of `larq` is aimed at both researchers in the field of efficient deep learning [@bop] and practitioners who want to explore BNNs for their applications.
 Furthermore, `larq` makes it easier for beginners and students to get started with BNNs.
 We are working to expand the audience by adding support for deploying BNNs on embedded devices, making `larq` useful for real applications.
 By building a community-driven open source project, we hope to accelerate research in the field of BNNs and other QNNs to enable deep learning in resource-constrained environments.

 # References